dend/CommonTesting/docs/articles/index.md

 # This is an article

 Will this be hosted in Azure?
 Could be!
+This is dynamically refreshed.